FELT CHERRY IN THE MOSCOW - LANDING AND CARE

 Such bushes grew unaseti low (less than 2 m) bushes, and around them we planted more and more varieties of ordinary cherries.
 Add some sort of felt cherry then it did not occur to us.

-But in 1981, thunder broke out: almost all ordinary cherries fell ill with us.
+But in 1981, thunder struck: almost all ordinary cherries fell ill with us.
 Most of them died.
 Only the old varieties survived, which also suffered from coccomycosis and moniliosis.
 And felt cherries at least that!
 Not one was hurt.
 And yields annually remained at the same level - about 5 kg per bush.

 Over the years of growing felt cherries, I appreciated this culture, its unpretentiousness, frost resistance, high stress resistance to all external factors and abundant fruiting under any conditions.
 I'm not talking about the taste of berries.
 He is simply amazing!